migsc/cmdeagle/readme.md

 cmdeagle init
 ```

-This will create a `..cmd.yaml` file in your project root to define your CLI structure.
-The schema is not documented yet, but you can read the comments in the file to understand what each field does.
+This will create a `.cmd.yaml` file in your project root to define your CLI structure.
+You can read the comments in the file to understand what each field does.

 2. Build your CLI: